 Hi,

-It has been a strange and alarming thing to see pictures and footage of bars, cafes and pubs in the and the looking crowded at the same time that it’s becoming clear that is the only way that the coronavirus pandemic can be limited.
+It has been a strange and alarming thing to see pictures and footage of bars, cafes and pubs in the UK and the US looking crowded at the same time that it’s becoming clear that social distancing is the only way that the coronavirus pandemic can be limited.
 Seeing people in bars while others are panic buying and emptying the shelves in the supermarkets is confusing.
 If we’re so alarmed as to drain the shops from pasta and toilet paper, then it makes no sense that some of us are happy to go and mingle with others in packed venues.

 But there is a hardwired feature of humanity that’s really hard to undo - we feel clear and in control of the immediate and real, but not over the abstract that occurs in the future.
 Toilet paper and food are real, tangible things.
 We have experienced hunger and scarcity before and are familiar with them.
 Catching a new disease, even one that is shutting down the whole world, is an abstract thing.